-In line with its mission, FMCS has given a number of training sessions and presentations in fiscal year 2010 to government officials, mediators, and others from countries around the world.
+In line with its mission, FMCS has given a number of training sessions and presentations in fiscal year 2011 to government officials, mediators, and others from countries around the world.
 These training sessions cover the topics of mediation, collective bargaining mediation, conflict resolution, and peacemaking; they vary in length from one session to a multiday training course.
 Some of the training sessions were given for foreign representatives in the United States, and some in other countries.
-Countries served included Hungary, Korea, Australia, Thailand, Vietnam, Morocco, and China.
+Countries served included Hungary, Korea, Morocco, Singapore, Thailand, and Vietnam.
 The training given in Thailand, for example, was under the sponsorship of the Rotary Center for Peace and Conflict Resolution at Chulalongkorn University.
-The students were fellows from 14 countries and their individual fields of work included mediation in Serbia, education of Aborigines in Australia, and responding to conflict in the Philippines.
-FMCS strives to do international work in the field of conflict resolution that provides for a long term impact.
+The students were fellows from 20 countries and their individual fields of work included working with orphans and vulnerable children in Africa, consulting in the Leadership and Development Division of the Inter-American Development Bank in Washington, D.C., education and counseling to underprivileged children in rural areas of Pakistan, national healing and peace-building efforts in Zimbabwe, and outreach and communications on critical global issues.
+FMCS strives to do international work in the field of conflict resolution that provides for a long-term impact.